Police: Suspected Robber Shot Inside Sacramento Residence

 Just before 9 a.m.
-Monday, Sacramento police officers responded to a residence located in the 7300 block of Meadowgate Drive for a reported shooting that had just occurred, police say.READ MORE: Man Dies After Hit-And-Run At Rancho Cordova Intersection; Suspect Still Sought
+Monday, Sacramento police officers responded to a residence located in the 7300 block of Meadowgate Drive for a reported shooting that had just occurred, police say.READ MORE: Suspect Crashes After Stealing Car In Newcastle With Toddler Inside

 When officers arrived, they found a man suffering from at least one gunshot wound lying in front of the residence.
 Fire department personnel arrived and pronounced the man dead at the scene.

 Police investigated the incident and based on their preliminary information, determined the man was involved in a robbery happening at the residence.
-One resident then pulled out a gun and shot the suspect, say police.READ MORE: Child Tax Credit: When Will You Get Your November Payment?
+One resident then pulled out a gun and shot the suspect, say police.READ MORE: Veterans Day Celebrations Resume Across Sacramento Area After Pandemic Hiatus

 Homicide detectives and crime scene investigators are now investigating the incident.
 Detectives conducted a neighborhood canvass for additional information and evidence.